-Spirit AeroSystems, a leading manufacturer of aerospace components, is set to furlough 700 employees at its Wichita, Kansas facility as a result of the ongoing strike at Boeing.
-This move comes after Boeing’s workers, represented by the International Association of Machinists and Aerospace Workers (IAMAW), began striking on September 13 following a failed wage and retirement benefits agreement.
-The strike has created significant disruptions in the aerospace supply chain, and Spirit AeroSystems, a key supplier for Boeing’s 767 and 777 aircraft programs, is now grappling with excess inventory and limited storage capacity.
-The furloughs will start on October 28 and last for 21 days, affecting employees working on Boeing’s critical aircraft programs.
-Spirit has indicated that additional workforce reductions may follow if the strike continues into late November.
+Spirit AeroSystems will furlough 700 employees at its Wichita, Kansas facility due to the ongoing Boeing strike.
+Boeing workers, represented by the IAMAW, began striking on September 13 after a failed agreement over wages and benefits.
+The strike has disrupted the aerospace supply chain.
+Spirit, a key supplier for Boeing’s 767 and 777 aircraft programs, now faces excess inventory and limited storage.
+The furloughs will begin on October 28 and last for 21 days.
+They will affect employees working on critical Boeing aircraft programs.
+Spirit has warned that further workforce reductions may follow if the strike extends into November.

 Supply Chain Vulnerabilities and Industry Impact